A Las Vegas public official has been arrested in connection with the killing of an investigative journalist, his newspaper says

-A local official in Las Vegas was arrested Wednesday in connection to the killing of a veteran journalist who had been reporting on the official's purported wrongdoing, his newspaper says.
+Anger is erupting in a Las Vegas newsroom -- and questions swirling far beyond about press freedom in America -- after an elected county official was arrested Wednesday in connection with the killing of a veteran journalist who had been reporting on the official's purported wrongdoing, his newspaper says.

-On Wednesday, uniformed officers and police vehicles were seen outside of Telles' home, according to local media reports.
+Uniformed officers and police vehicles were seen Wednesday outside Telles' home, according to local media reports.
 Las Vegas police confirmed officers served search warrants in relation to German's death but did not immediately provide any additional information.

-CNN has reached out to Telles' office for comment and is working to determine his legal representation.

-"The arrest of Robert Telles is at once an enormous relief and an outrage for the Review-Journal newsroom," Executive Editor Glenn Cook said in a statement Wednesday.
+"The arrest of Robert Telles is at once an enormous relief and an outrage for the Review-Journal newsroom," Cook, the editor, said Wednesday.

-"We are relieved Telles is in custody and outraged that a colleague appears to have been killed for reporting on an elected official.
-Journalists can't do the important work our communities require if they are afraid a presentation of facts could lead to violent retribution," Cook said.

 "We thank Las Vegas police for their urgency and hard work and for immediately recognizing the terrible significance of Jeff's killing.
 Now, hopefully, the Review-Journal, the German family and Jeff's many friends can begin the process of mourning and honoring a great man and a brave reporter.
 Godspeed, Jeff."